 Buttercream Palette Knife Painting Cake.
-Using a technique that originated with oil painting, you can create a beautiful, textured cake design with buttercream, palette knives, and a few other basic cake decorating tools.
+Using a buttercream painting technique that originated with oil painting, you can create a beautiful, textured cake design with buttercream, palette knives, and a few other basic cake decorating tools.

-As you may know (or not?), Mississippi experienced a rare polar blast last week including temps in the 20s, snow and lots of ice.
+As you may know (or not?), Mississippi experienced a rare polar blast last week including temps in the 20s, snow, and lots of ice.
 This is so out of the ordinary for us that we are quite simply not equipped to handle it.

 Businesses shut down, schools closed, and life pretty much came to a stand-still for a few days.
 And then... a lot of people lost electricity and/or water.
-One local power co-op had 98% of it's customers without electricity.
+One local power co-op had 98% of its customers without electricity.
 That included our church.

 Why am I telling you this?
 Well, there was a bridal shower scheduled at our church on Sunday and without electricity, it couldn't happen.
 To keep from canceling, I offered to move the shower to my home and host it here.
 It was a last-minute decision but I was truly happy to help - especially since the bride is my cousin.

 Anyway...
 I was already scheduled to do the baking for the shower so that ended up being a blessing.
 Anytime one of my cakes doesn't have to be transported, it takes a little pressure off.